limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 layout/scripts/jquery.flexslider-min.js
 ```

-Among the hyperlinks, two of them stood out immediately:
+Among the hyperlinks, two of them stood out:

 * `?file=about.php`
 * `?file=research.php`

 Could there be a LFI  vulnerability?
-We shall see.
+We'll see.

 ### Directory/File Enumeration